fernando-rose-digital/gracenote-onconnect/README.md

 This library is a simple wrapper for the TMS OnConnect API by Gracenote.
 Each method returns a "thenable" object.

+## Alert

+> These APIs are not yet stable.
+I expect them to change until this alert is removed.
+Apologies in advance.

 ## Usage
 This library is build on top of Bluebird and uses promises heavily.